Money, Germs & Payment Solutions

 Need to pay the sitter, gift money or split the bill with friends?
 Popmoney (person to person payments) is your new solution.
 Just log on to internet banking or your mobile banking app and you’ll find Popmoney with the bill payment options.
 You’ll simply enter the recipient’s name along with email or phone number and the dollar amount you’re sending; that’s it.
 They’ll be contacted to finish the transaction.
 It’s a safe and simple, contactless way to pay!

 You’ll feel spoiled when you start to use these simple features!
-We also offer video tutorials on our website if you’d like to see things in action first and, of course you can always contact us at the branch to assist with any questions.
+We also offer video tutorials on our website if you’d like to see things in action first and, of course you can always contact us at your local branch to assist with any questions.

 *Message and data rates may apply to mobile banking options